kyleryvn/marginal-tax-calculator/README.md

 Discovered error caused by using IntelliJ IDEA compiler with jdk set to 14.
 Changed language settings to 16 and no issues.

+UPDATE: Ensure IDE supports Java 16 and the record feature.

 ## Technologies

 * Java <a href="https://jdk.java.net/java-se-ri/14">14</a> or <a href="https://jdk.java.net/15/">15</a>